cloudtracer/vigilante/README.md

-**Protege is an open source intrusion detection system (IDS) written in NodeJS.
+**Vigilante is an open source intrusion detection system (IDS) written in NodeJS.
 Protege aims to be compatible with existing Snort and mod_security rules**

 ## Installation

-Protege requires libpcap to be installed.
+Vigilante requires libpcap to be installed.

     $ sudo apt-get install libpcap-dev

-To install Protege, use [npm](http://github.com/isaacs/npm):
+To install Vigilante, use [npm](http://github.com/isaacs/npm):

-    $ npm install -g protege --unsafe
+    $ npm install -g vigilante --unsafe

-Opening the capture interface on most operating systems requires root access, make sure to install/run Protege on a user with the right privs!
+Opening the capture interface on most operating systems requires root access, make sure to install/run Vigilante on a user with the right privs!

 ## Configuration